Bartlesville Radio » News » Candidates Vie for Bartlesville School Board Seat

 Two candidates seeking a Bartlesville Public School Board of Education seat field questions during a debate.

 Incumbent school board member Scott Bilger and challenger Jonathan Bolding had the opportunity to discuss their difference on Thursday evening at the Bartlesville High School Fine Arts Center auditorium.
-The debate was organized by BHS debate students with the support of Public Education Advocates for Kids (PEAK), a local non-profit.
+The debate was organized by Bartlesville High School debate students with the support of Public Education Advocates for Kids (PEAK), a local non-profit.

 Introductions came first.
 Bilger said he is a Phillips 66 attorney who has been a board member since 2010, serving as president for the last six years.
 Bolding said he is a local realtor and long-time resident of Bartlesville.